Previewed 9 October 2007, Opened 17 October 2007, Closed 14 February 2008 (in repertory) at the National Theatre's Olivier Theatre

-At the outbreak of World War one, Joey, young Albert's beloved horse, is sold to the cavalry and shipped to France. he's soon caught up in enemy fire, and fate takes him on an extraordinary odyssey, serving on both sides before finding himself alone in no man's land. but Albert cannot forget Joey and, still not old enough to enlist, he embarks on a treacherous mission to find him and bring him home.
+At the outbreak of World War one, Joey, young Albert's beloved horse, is sold to the cavalry and shipped to France.
+He’s soon caught up in enemy fire, and fate takes him on an extraordinary odyssey, serving on both sides before finding himself alone in no man's land.
+But Albert cannot forget Joey and, still not old enough to enlist, he embarks on a treacherous mission to find him and bring him home.
 Featuring the extraordinary life-sized horses designed by the Handspring Puppet Company.

-Please Note This production is suitable for 12 year olds and above.
+Please note that this production is suitable for 12 year olds and above.